-Part of our mission at LPU is to develop students into leaders who serve God.
-This desire to serve God is the very thing that unites us.
-Some choose to serve through vocational ministry, some through business, some counseling, some by meeting social needs, and some through sports.
+Part of the mission at LPU is to develop students into leaders who serve God.
+This desire to serve God is the very thing that unites our community.
+Some choose to serve through vocational ministry, some through business, some counseling, some by meeting social needs, and some through athletics.